 Rockies vs. Giants: Odds, spread, over/under - September 16

-The San Francisco Giants (75-72) will rely on Wilmer Flores when they visit Ryan McMahon and the Colorado Rockies (54-92) at Coors Field on Saturday, September 16.
-The first pitch will be thrown at 2:10 PM ET.
+The San Francisco Giants (75-73) will lean on Wilmer Flores when they visit Ryan McMahon and the Colorado Rockies (55-92) at Coors Field on Saturday, September 16.
+The first pitch will be thrown at 8:10 PM ET.

-The favored Giants have -225 moneyline odds against the underdog Rockies, who are listed at +185.
-San Francisco is favored on the run line (-2.5 with +100 odds).
-The total for the matchup is set at 10.5 runs.
+The Rockies are +140 moneyline underdogs for this matchup against the favored Giants (-165).
+An 11.5-run total is set for this contest.

 Rockies vs. Giants Time and TV Channel